Jashepp/customElements-mixinPropertiesAttributes/README.md

 This is written with vanilla JavaScript.
 No external dependencies required.

-No hidden or internal properties/methods are added to your class(es).
-The only property/method that is not part of the web component standards is the `static get properties()` method (can be named anything you like) used for configuring properties.
+No conflicting properties/methods are added to your class(es).
+The only properties/methods that are not part of the web component standards is the `static get properties()` method (can be named anything you like) used for configuring properties, and an internal property with a `Symbol` key.
 This mixin makes use of the `observedAttributes` and `attributeChangedCallback` web component methods.

 This JavaScript Module (ESM) exports a `mixinPropertiesAttributes(base)` method that will return a class which extends the provided `base` class.